yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 Using your chosen criteria, the IDE will return a separate data report for each variable you have chosen.
-If you have selected two or three variables (not counting **All students**), you will also see a cross-tabulated report for these variables.
+If you have selected two or three variables (not counting **All cases**), you will also see a cross-tabulated report for these variables.
 If you have chosen four or more variables, you will get tables for each variable, but you will not get the cross-tabulation.
-If your selected criteria include more than one measure (e.g., overall science scale and one or more science subscales or continuous variables), a separate set of data reports will be generated for each measure (see exhibit 4-7).
+If your selected criteria include more than one dependent variable (e.g., overall science scale and one or more science subscales or continuous variables), a separate set of data reports will be generated for each dependent variable (see exhibit 4-7).

 **Exhibit 4-7.
 Edit reports overview**
 ![Exhibit 4-7 is a screenshot from the TIMSS IDE tool showing an overview of the Edit Reports tab.](images/chapter4/image7.png){width="6.5in" height="4.101388888888889in"}